2017 Dates are now up on the Registration Form. We are looking forward to our 14th year of summer camp.

 We offer one week per summer of junior camp for children that are between the ages of 4-6.
 We offer one on one attention in the ring, and no more than 1 to 2 children per counselor in the barn lesson or at lunch.
 The children ride in two shorter riding lessons to accommodate smaller camper’s attention spans.
 We also offer them more frequent breaks and a snack in the middle of the day to let the younger children rest.
 The junior camp days run from 9am- 2pm, Monday through Friday.

-The majority of the weeks offered are of regular camp.
+The majority of the weeks offered are of regular camp, where we ride English or Western.
 Regular camp is for children between the ages of 7-13.
 The children are broken into different groups based upon their riding experience and ability.
 The regular camp day runs from 9am – 5pm, Monday through Thursday, (although campers are done riding for the day by 3:30 and may be picked up any time after that), and 9am- 1pm on Friday.

 We offer one week per summer of teen camp for children between the ages of 12-18.
 To qualify for teen camp, campers must be able to walk, trot, canter and should be able to fetch horses and tack without assistance.
 The counselor to camper ratio is not as low for this week due to the fact that the children are older and should be more responsible and not need as much one on one attention.
 Camp hours for Teen camp are the same as regular camp.